FAQ

 Q: How is Madison Commons funded?

-A: We have a fluctuating budget of about $25,000-$30,000 a year that comes from a variety of sources.
-Currently, our sources include the School of Journalism and Mass Communication at UW–Madison, Community Shares of Wisconsin, donors and grants.
+A: We have a fluctuating budget of about $20,000-$30,000 a year that has come from a variety of sources over the years, including the School of Journalism and Mass Communication at UW–Madison, donors, community partners and grants.
+Beginning in 2027-2028, SJMC has agreed to begin funding the site fully.
+The faculty who work on the site do not get paid additional funds.

 Q: Who are your individual donors who are contributing more than $5,000?

-A: We have many small donors and one major donor – Sharon Stark, a former communication professional, a UW alum and longtime friend to the school.
+A: We have had many small donors and one major donor – Sharon Stark, a former communication professional, a UW alum and longtime friend to the school.
 We would love to engage more donors!
 Please email robinson4@wisc.edu if you think our mission is worthy and you would like to support it.
+This money would go directly to students or community members on storytelling and would allow us to fund special projects; it would not go to UW faculty.

 Q: What does it mean, though, to work in community with organizations?
 What about objectivity?